polarstreams/polar/README.md

 - No need to assign data partitions
 - Scale down easily.

-### Kubernetes friendly
+### Kubernetes native

 - Basic setup using StatefulSets.
+- Automatic placement based on ordinal.
 - Volume setup, scaling, rolling upgrades is managed by Kubernetes.

 ## Limitations

 - No log compaction: data is kept after is consumed for a fixed period of time or when the log reaches some predetermined size.

-## TODO / Investigate
-- Multi region, Multicloud
-- Consumer replay